FAQ's for our friends

 Suburb level information is not considered “personal information” and is not protected by any kind of privacy laws.

 We don’t agree that firearms owners are a persecuted minority, but we also are not attacking them.
 There are legitimate uses for firearms and we recognise this, but this does not mean the laws themselves cannot be questioned.
+When laws aren’t meeting public expectations they should be changed.

 The NSW Police are the appropriate agency to deal with criminal matters, and if you have specific concerns or information about illegal firearms we recommend you contact them directly.